ZipCodeCore/TreesGrowDownward/README.md

 ## Some Common Operations

 Now, let's see the most common operations we can perform on a binary tree.
+You should step through each operation, adding the methods described.
+You'll be making all these changes to class __TreeOneZero__, a special binary tree class.

 ### Inserting Elements